 Fantasy Points Above Expectation (FPAE) is a metric we created to better capture how much fantasy production each team is giving up.
 FPAE measures how many fantasy points a team gives up to a certain position, relative to what they were expected to give up.
 For example, if New Orleans’s FPAE against QBs is 5.0, that means they have given up an average of 5 points more than expected to QBs.
 In this context, “expected” is referring to their opponents’ average fantasy points.
 We give a full explanation of FPAE here.
-FPAE values against each position group are shown below and were calculated using each team’s last 7 games (PPR scoring).
+FPAE values for each position group are shown below and were calculated using each team’s last 7 games (PPR scoring).

 - The tables below are intended to help identify good matchups – look for green ranks in the right-most columns and avoid red ranks.

 - The “SD” columns represent standard deviations, or the variation in weekly points given up.
 Target teams with low standard deviations and high FPAE, which are both colored in green.

 - “FPA” columns represent raw Fantasy Points Allowed, without adjustment